willfurnass/sheffield_hpc/bessemer/slurm.rst

     srun program

-Maximum 40 cores can be requested per node.
-If you would like to use more CPU cores, you need to reqeust more nodes by using the command "--nodes=N".
-The above example uses 80 CPU cores in total.
+Maximum 40 cores can be requested per node in the general use queues.

 Job Submission